-The nation's impressive safety record is due in part to the fact that the aviation industry and federal government are voluntarily investing in the right safety enhancements to reduce the fatality risk in commercial air travel in the United States.
+The nation's impressive safety record is due in part to the aviation industry and federal government voluntarily investing in the right safety enhancements to reduce the fatality risk in commercial air travel in the United States.
 The work of the Commercial Aviation Safety Team (CAST), along with new aircraft, regulations and other activities, reduced the fatality risk for commercial aviation in the United States by 83 percent from 1998 to 2008.